cswnn/cswnn/README.md

   <!--body-->

   ## About Me
-  #### 🎓: Undergraduate Student in Department of Human-Centered Artificial Intelligence, Sangmyung University.<br/>
+  #### 🎓: Undergraduate Student in Department of Human-Centered Artificial Intelligence, Sangmyung University, Seoul.<br/>
   #### 🔥: I aim to become a Robot Intelligence Engineer.<br/>

   #### Email